 If you're not choosing from your own hatching eggs, make sure you buy from a reliable source.
 Places like eBay or Craigslist are not always dependable - sellers could be sending anything.
 A local, independent breeder is ideal.

 If possible, try to see how the flock you're buying from is kept.
-Active, free-ranging hens in a healthy environment and fed a good diet will lay strong, clean, well-formed eggs which will have the best chance of hatching.
+Active, free-ranging hens with their roo in a healthy environment and fed a good diet will lay strong, clean, well-formed eggs which will have the best chance of hatching.

-Hatching eggs which have travelled need to rest for at least twelve hours before they're put into the incubator.
+Hatching eggs which have travelled need to be stored safely to rest for at least twelve hours before they're put into the incubator.
 Take them out of their packaging and store them with the pointed end facing downwards.